natcap/invest.users-guide/source/getting_started.rst

 Support and Error Reporting
 ===========================

-Several training workshops on InVEST may be offered annually, subject to funding and demand.
-Information on these trainings will be announced on the support page and can be found at the `Natural Capital Project website <https://naturalcapitalproject.stanford.edu/>`_.
-This site is also a good source of general information on InVEST, related publications and use cases and other activities of the Natural Capital Project.

-If you encounter any issues when running the models, or have questions about their theory, data, or application, please visit the user support forum at https://community.naturalcapitalproject.org/.
+If you encounter any issues when running the models, or have questions about their theory, data, or application that the User Guide does not cover, please visit the user support forum at https://community.naturalcapitalproject.org/.
 First, please use the Search feature to see if a similar question has already been asked.
 Many times, your question or problem has already been answered.
 If you don't find existing posts related to your question or issue, or they don't solve your issue, you can log in and create a new post.

 If you are reporting an error when running a model, please include the following information in the forum post: